farirpgs/fari-app/lib/srds/fate-core.md

 Our best advice for determining what really powerful means is that it either goes beyond the specified limits we gave above (so, if it adds a new action to a skill and a bonus), or significantly affects conflicts.
 Specifically, almost any stunt that allows you to do extra stress in a conflict should cost a fate point to use.

-{example}

-Lenny’s considering a stunt for Landon called “My Blade Strikes True.”
+> Lenny’s considering a stunt for Landon called “My Blade Strikes True.”
 He wants it to add two shifts to any successful Fight attack when he wields his personal, custom-forged family sword.
+>

-Amanda thinks it over.
+> Amanda thinks it over.
 It fulfills all the criteria for limitations, but there’s one problem—neither Amanda nor Lenny can envision very many situations where Landon wouldn’t be using his heirloom sword.
 So he’d basically be able to use that stunt every time he attacked someone, which would replace the normal use of the Fight skill.
 She decides that’s too much, and asks him to modify the stunt.
+>

-Lenny thinks about it, and says, “Well, how about if it lets me do that whenever I’m fighting a member of a rival family with my heirloom sword?”
+> Lenny thinks about it, and says, “Well, how about if it lets me do that whenever I’m fighting a member of a rival family with my heirloom sword?”
+>

-Amanda asks, “Were we going to establish rival families to the Darkwoods in this game?
+> Amanda asks, “Were we going to establish rival families to the Darkwoods in this game?
 I thought the point was for you guys to travel all over the place and get a bit lost in the world.”
+>

-Lenny agrees that it probably wouldn’t come up often enough, and thinks some more.
+> Lenny agrees that it probably wouldn’t come up often enough, and thinks some more.
+>

-Then it comes to him.
+> Then it comes to him.
 “How about this—what if, when someone uses their 2-point stress box to absorb one of my Fight attacks with the sword, I can make them use their mild consequence instead?”
+>

-Amanda likes this, because it’ll come up in nearly every conflict Landon gets into, but it won’t be something he can take advantage of every exchange.
+> Amanda likes this, because it’ll come up in nearly every conflict Landon gets into, but it won’t be something he can take advantage of every exchange.
 She asks for a further restriction of one use per conflict, and they call it done.
+>

-On Landon’s sheet, Lenny writes:
+> On Landon’s sheet, Lenny writes:
+>

-My Blade Strikes True.
+> My Blade Strikes True.
 Once per conflict, you can force the opponent to use a mild consequence instead of a 2-point stress box on a successful Fight attack with your heirloom sword.

 #### Stunt Families